ItsMeriem/DataPortfolio/README.md

 🎓 Recently graduated from Carnegie Mellon University with a Masters in Data Analytics, Public Policy and Management

+🔍 Actively seeking data science and analytics roles

+💻 3+ years in data science and analytics in the energy and environmental industry

 ⚡ Passionate about clean energy and decarbonization

-🔍 Actively seeking data science and analytics roles in clean energy

-💻 3+ years in data science and analytics in the energy and environmental industry

 🎓 Dartmouth Grad with a Bachelor’s in Economics and Computer Science